12 Ideas for Building Physician Relations

 9. Hold Regular Discussions

-While physician group administrators often have opportunities to connect with employed physicians, it can be helpful for the hospital’s administrative team to personally reach out to employed physicians 2-to-3 times a year to discuss operational issues or patient care needs that might influence future strategic or medical staff planning.
+While physician group administrators often have opportunities to connect with employed physicians, it can be helpful for the hospital’s administrative team to personally reach out to employed physicians 2-to-3 times a year.
+Use this to discuss operational issues or patient care needs that might influence future strategic or medical staff planning.

 10. Leverage Your Outreach Team

 Leverage your outreach team and Physician Relationship Manager (PRM) to collect feedback around key operational areas.
-Make sure to follow up with the outreach team so they are aware of how you used the feedback so they can share in any follow up visits.
+Make sure to follow up with the outreach team so they are aware of how you used the feedback so they can share it in any follow-up visits.
+This approach not only ensures that their voices are heard but also facilitates an exchange of ideas that can enhance decision-making processes within the healthcare system.

 11. Review Requests

-Partner with your Material Management and Operating Room leadership to create a “Technology and Innovation Committee” that is tasked with reviewing new equipment and technology requests from multiple perspectives including: patient benefit, quality impact, financial impact, and strategic growth.
+Partner with your Material Management and Operating Room leadership to create a platform for sharing information and exchanging ideas.
+Establishing a “Technology & Innovation Committee” can be a great step towards this goal.
+This committee would be tasked with reviewing new equipment and technology requests from multiple perspectives including patient benefit, quality impact, financial impact, and strategic growth.

 12. Recognize Contributions

-Actively recognize physician contributions to both the hospital and larger medical community to help the team feel acknowledged and provide positive reinforcement to keep the team motivated.
-Print out positive comments from HCAHPS surveys and highlight any providers mention name.
+It is essential to recognize and appreciate the contributions of physicians to the hospital or the larger medical community.
+Acknowledging their efforts not only boosts morale but also reinforces their sense of belonging and value within the organization.
+Print out positive comments from HCAHPS surveys and highlight any providers’ names mentioned.
 Another recognition opportunity could be scheduling weekly time to write a handwritten note to a physician who has been actively engaged in some way and thank them for their input and the impact it has had on your organization or its patients.

 If you’d like to learn more about how you can leverage your PRM to collect feedback, schedule a free, customizable demo with one of our solution specialists here.